Shamyukta/ML-Driven-Personalized-Gourmet/README.md

 <p align="center"><img src = "https://github.com/Rahul-Vasan/ML-driven-Personalized-Gourmet/blob/main/img/architecture.png" width = 700><p>

-1) Data Retrieval - Python API programming from the Yelp API endpoint.
+1) Acquiring Data - Utilized Python for programming to fetch data efficiently from the Yelp API endpoint.

-2) Business logic - Pyspark SQL, Pyspark MLlib, Pandas,Pymongo.
+2) Processing and Logic - Employed a combination of Pyspark SQL, Pyspark MLlib, Pandas, and Pymongo for robust business logic and data manipulation.

-3) Storage mechanisms - MongoDB Atlas Cloud, HDFS.
+3) Data Storage - Utilized MongoDB Atlas Cloud and HDFS for effective data storage and management.

-4) Data visualization - Matplotlib, Seaborn, Recmetrics, Folium, Wordcloud.
+4) Visualizing Insights - Leveraged a suite of visualization tools including Matplotlib, Seaborn, Recmetrics, Folium, and Wordcloud to create meaningful and visually appealing representations of the data.

-5) Hyper Parameter Tuning - Pyspark Grid Search feature.
+5) Fine-Tuning Parameters - Applied the Pyspark Grid Search feature for meticulous hyperparameter tuning to enhance model performance.

 <a id='EDA'></a>
 ## Data Exploration

-Let’s start with some basic yet useful data exploration and see what business value they can add.
-We will start of with,
-1) The distribution of ratings in a particular city
-2) The long tail plot
-3) Most active users of the system
-4) The restaurants with most customer traffic
-5) The most valuable patrons of a particular restaurant
-6) Categories of dishes to avoid in the city

 **Distribution of Ratings in a particular city**